Bourbon & Beer Filled Girls Weekend in Louisville, Kentucky

 After breakfast we checked out of our hotel and loaded up the car.
 Bloomington is just about two hours north of Louisville so we decided to walk off breakfast for a bit before heading back.
 First stop, Revelry Boutique Gallery.
 They focus on affordable art like jewelry, prints, home goods, and photography, showcasing local talent.
 There were so many cool Louisville prints I wanted to take home but with my ever expanding art collection I decided to go with a funky dinosaur succulent planter instead.

 Next, we walked a few doors down to Mahonia, a.k.a. floral heaven.
 With fresh cut flowers, succulents, air plants, decor books, cards, home goods, and more, this shop was the cutest.
 If you’re looking for a gift for someone with boho flair or a green thumb, look no further.
 I buy little cards on just about every trip I take and this one was no exception.
-I noticed a familiar looking letterpress design and sure enough, it was by Austin Press who did our wedding invitations years ago.
+I noticed a familiar looking letterpress design and sure enough, it was by Austin Press, the same stationer that did our wedding invitations years ago.
 Kim Austin’s work is carried by lots of shops around the country and Anthropologie but I nerd out every time I see her designs.

 Last stop was Quills Coffee roaster for a much needed recharge before the drive home.
 This is the HQ of Quills Coffee which has been around for over 10 years and has shops all around Louisville, New Albany, Indiana, Indianapolis and a slew of wholesale customers.
 This historic firehouse has been transformed into a sleek cafe, roaster, and barista school for Quills employees.
 Quills HQ also serves beer and wine so I could definitely see myself hanging out in the tree filled courtyard that between the cafe and roaster.
 What a perfect happy hour spot.